 Cover and adjust the heat to maintain a gentle simmer.
 Cook until the asparagus is almost tender—6 to 10 minutes.
 Drain the peas and add.
 Continue to cook for a minute or two until the asparagus is tender.
 Taste and adjust the seasoning.

 While the sauce is cooking, bring 6 quarts of water to the boil in a large stock/pasta pot.
 Add 2 to 3 Tablespoons of salt.
 Add the pasta and cook until the pasta is al dente.
 Drain, reserving some of the pasta cooking liquid.

 Add the pasta to the sauce, along with the butter.
 Stir or toss until the pasta is coated with the sauce and the butter has emulsified into the sauce.
 If the pasta seems dry, add some of the pasta water.
 Serve topped with grated cheese, if desired.
 Serves 4 to 6.

 - If spring onions are unavailable, use finely diced shallots.

 - You may use fresh or frozen English peas instead of the shell beans.
 If using fresh, add with the asparagus.
-If frozen, thaw and add at the end, just to heat through.
+If frozen, thaw and add when the asparagus is almost done, just to heat through.
 If using peas, add chicken stock with the asparagus (in place of the bean cooking liquid).